BACTERIOLOGY & FUNGAL TESTING LAB

 STANDARD TEST METHOD FOR THE DETERMINATION OF BACTERICIDAL EFFICACY ON THE SURFACE OF MEDICAL EXAMINATION GLOVES

-ASTM D7907 is a test method used to determine the bactericidal activity of medical gloves.
+The ASTM D7907 test is conducted in our bacteriology testing lab to determine the bactericidal activity of medical gloves.
 A test suspension of bacteria, including an interfering substance if requested, is inoculated onto a sample of the test glove and held in place by a coverslip.
-The glove is maintained for a specified contact time, following which the test glove and coverslip are transferred to neutraliser to suppress bactericidal action.
+The glove is maintained for a specified contact time, following which the test glove and coverslip are transferred to the neutraliser to suppress bactericidal action.
 The remaining viable bacteria are quantified and reductions calculated.

 We also offer efficacy testing on biofilms such as: